-The trust funds receive interest daily for one-day securities, semi-annually on June 30 and December 31 for par value (C of I's) and semi-annually at various dates for market-based bonds and notes.
+The Trust Funds receive interest daily for one-day securities, semi-annually on June 30 and December 31 for par value (C of I's) and semi-annually at various dates for market-based bonds and notes.
 The market-based bills do not make periodic interest payments; therefore, interest income is equal to the purchased discount, which is received when the securities mature or are redeemed.
-Interest received is a receipt to the trust funds and is either used to meet a Program Entities' disbursement request or is reinvested.
+Interest received is a receipt to the Trust Funds and is either used to meet a program entities' disbursement requests or is reinvested.